ZuzannaPanasiuk/SchroniskoAppJava/README.md

 --ANG--

 Web application project supporting the administrative use of a database of an animal shelter.
 The application was made for Design of Web Applications classes, developed using Spring - a Java framework supported by a database made using PostgreSQL.

+*Warning* - the files of in this repo don't contain the correct login nor password, that are nessesary for this app to work, therefore it doesn't work.
+A sibling app to this one is SchroniskoAppPHP, if you'd like to see how it looks and works, check out the link: https://foka.umg.edu.pl/~s47549/schronisko/schronisko/public/domowa

 Database consists of tables:</br>
 &nbsp;&nbsp;&nbsp;&nbsp;  Zwierzeta - stores properties of animals in the shelter;</br>